kuannie1/RedisProxy/README.md

 ![RMI Overview](images/RMIDiagram.jpg)

 By utilizing the Remote Method Invocation, I could get the Proxy to make GET or cache requests on the Client's behalf.
-Those requests are defined in a Remote Interface, defined in ProxyServerInterface.java.
+Those requests are defined in a Remote Interface called `ProxyServerInterface.java`.
 After the server makes those requests, it may update the Redis cache with a predefined parameters: expiry and cache size.

 ## What the code does